uhyogo-epa/VoltageStability/README.md

-# Voltage Stability Simulation (Section 6.3 & 8.5 — Van Cutsem & Vournas)
+# Voltage Instability Simulation

 This repository reproduces the dynamic simulations of voltage instability phenomena described in:

 > T. Van Cutsem and C. Vournas, *Voltage Stability of Electric Power Systems*, Springer, 1998.
-> § 6.3 “Example System” and § 8.5 “Voltage Instability Phenomena.”
+> § 6.3 “Example System” and § 8.5 “Long-term Voltage Instability”

 The implementation couples **Julia** (for Differential-Algebraic Equation modeling) and **Python** (for scenario management, plotting, and potential RL integration).